geudde/attic-chest/pages/13.reference/01.porden/docs.md

 “My friends,” he said, “in toil and danger prov’d,<br>
 Still faithful found, respected and belov’d,<br>
 Time urges on; attend your king’s request,<br>
-And by your actions be your zeal exprest.
+And by your actions be your zeal exprest.<br>

-When next the morning sun illumes the tide,
+When next the morning sun illumes the tide,<br>
-Here will the spell conduct our destin'd bride.
+Here will the spell conduct our destin’d bride.<br>
-Great were the shame, if we, in war's alarms,
+Great were the shame, if we, in war’s alarms,<br>
-Forgot the homage due to beauty's charms;
+Forgot the homage due to beauty’s charms;<br>
-Then be our court in all its pomp array 'd,
+Then be our court in all its pomp array’d,<br>
-Let tilts and tourneys greet the chosen maid;
+Let tilts and tourneys greet the chosen maid;<br>
-Such splendour in your arms and dress be seen,
+Such splendour in your arms and dress be seen,<br>
-As fits the welcome of your future queen;
+As fits the welcome of your future queen;<br>
-And let our nymphs with care and homage sweet,
+And let our nymphs with care and homage sweet,<br>
-The lovely wanderer as a sister greet,
+The lovely wanderer as a sister greet,<br>
-By every kind attention smooth the change
+By every kind attention smooth the change<br>

-To realms unknown, and modes and manners strange.
+To realms unknown, and modes and manners strange.<br>
-Nor unattended must the damsel come
+Nor unattended must the damsel come<br>
-To this subaqueous clime, her future home;
+To this subaqueous clime, her future home;<br>
-Let Cuma, and Lymnocharis the fair,
+Let Cuma, and Lymnocharis the fair,<br>
-With speed to Albion's chalky strand repair,
+With speed to Albion’s chalky strand repair,<br>
-There Potamos, Plemura, Clydon wait,
+There Potamos, Plemura, Clydon wait,<br>
-To guide her passage to her subject state."
+To guide her passage to her subject state.”

-He ceas'd; yet still the parting chiefs delay'd,
+He ceas’d; yet still the parting chiefs delay’d,<br>
-For still in musing mood Marino staid;
+For still in musing mood Marino staid;<br>
-Perchance fond fancy trac'd the form and mien, ,5C
+Perchance fond fancy trac’d the form and mien,<br>

-And all the beauties of his bride unseen.
+And all the beauties of his bride unseen.<br>
-When lo! two damsels to the presence came.
+When lo! two damsels to the presence came.<br>
-Whose graceful forms might colder hearts inflame:
+Whose graceful forms might colder hearts inflame:<br>
-The one a veil's depending folds conceal'd,
+The one a veil’s depending folds conceal’d,<br>
-The other shone in all her charms reveal'd,
+The other shone in all her charms reveal’d,<br>
-And all unbound her flowing locks appear,
+And all unbound her flowing locks appear,<br>
 Those golden locks that every heart ensnare.

-Amaz'd, the enraptur'd king her charms survey 'd,
+Amaz’d, the enraptur’d king her charms survey’d,<br>
-And hop'd before him stood the appointed maid,
+And hop’d before him stood the appointed maid,<br>
-For well her roseate bloom betray'd her birth,
+For well her roseate bloom betray’d her birth,<br>

-No ocean nymph, the lovely child of earth.
+No ocean nymph, the lovely child of earth.<br>
-Meanwhile, Miranda view'd his gentle eye,
+Meanwhile, Miranda view’d his gentle eye,<br>
-And gracious smile, with mingled hope and joy;
+And gracious smile, with mingled hope and joy;<br>
-Yet paus'd the bashful maid, and fear'd to find
+Yet paus’d the bashful maid, and fear’d to find<br>
 Those gentle looks bely a sterner mind.

-Blest be the events unknown,exclaim'd the king,
+“Blest be the events unknown,” exclaim’d the king,<br>
-That to these realms so fair a stranger bring!
+“That to these realms so fair a stranger bring!<br>
-"•' If ours to grant, we grant thy boon unheard.
+If ours to grant, we grant thy boon unheard.<br>
-Or as a favour be thy suit declar'd,
+Or as a favour be thy suit declar’d,<br>

-If wealth can aid, our treasur'd stores command,
+=If wealth can aid, our treasur’d stores command,<br>
-If arms, ourself, and all our subject band!"
+If arms, ourself, and all our subject band!”

-Before his throne she fell; the monarch tried
+Before his throne she fell; the monarch tried<br>
-In vain to raise her, while she thus replied:
+In vain to raise her, while she thus replied:<br>
-Thanks, generous king! but till thine answer seals
+“Thanks, generous king! but till thine answer seals<br>
-My future fortune, here thy suppliant kneels;
+My future fortune, here thy suppliant kneels;<br>
-Nor arms, nor wealth can aid; for tho' unknown,
+Nor arms, nor wealth can aid; for tho’ unknown,<br>
-The boon I crave depends on thee alone.
+The boon I crave depends on thee alone.<br>
-Soon will the charm's resistless force compel
+Soon will the charm’s resistless force compel<br>
-A weeping victim to thy regal cell,
+A weeping victim to thy regal cell,<br>
-Unless thy soul relenting, shall resign .530
+Unless thy soul relenting, shall resign<br>

-The Veil that joins Miranda's fate with thine;
+The Veil that joins Miranda’s fate with thine;<br>
-Vain were thy love, thy splendour, to impart
+Vain were thy love, thy splendour, to impart<br>
-One throb of pleasure to her bleeding heart,
+One throb of pleasure to her bleeding heart,<br>
-For tho' thy graces might her favour claim,
+For tho’ thy graces might her favour claim,<br>
-The heart once pledged, admits no second flame;
+The heart once pledged, admits no second flame;<br>
-O'er her young mind a valiant warrior reigns,
+O’er her young mind a valiant warrior reigns,<br>
-Whom captive here a cruel nymph detains,
+Whom captive here a cruel nymph detains,<br>
-His freedom grant — let my entreaties move,
+His freedom grant — let my entreaties move,<br>
-And wed a nymph who gives thee all her love;
+And wed a nymph who gives thee all her love;<br>
-Before thee now she waits, in hope and fear —
+Before thee now she waits, in hope and fear —<br>
-Oh! crown those hopes, and grant my earnest prayer!"
+Oh! crown those hopes, and grant my earnest prayer!”

 Miranda ceas'd — delighted and amaz'd,
 The amorous monarch on his suppliant gaz'd;